 The teenage boy was charged as a juvenile with felony first-degree burglary and accessory to an attempted murder, and was tried in juvenile court.
 His sentence was six years in a California Youth Authority facility.
 He was sixteen, so that meant he’ll be twenty-two and an adult before his sentence was over.
 However, he’d be able to remain in the CYA facility until his full sentence was served.
 That surprised Brayden because he thought at eighteen he’d be sent to adult prison.
-He found out that for non-violent felonies and good behavior prisoners could remain in a CYA facility until they were twenty-four years old or their sentence was served, whichever came first.
+He found out that for non-violent felonies and good behavior instead of being transferred prisoners could remain in a CYA facility until they were twenty-four years old or their sentence was served, whichever came first.

 The girl was charged as a juvenile with accessory to a felony first-degree burglary and accessory to an attempted murder.
 She confessed and her trial was held about five weeks after the home invasion.
 Her sentence was reduced to twenty-two months in juvenile hall for turning state’s evidence in exchange for a reduced sentence.
 She was sixteen and would turn eighteen one day after the end of her sentence and would be released.
-Kids in juvenile hall aged out as soon as they were eighteen, and were transferred to the county’s adult jail or to one of the California prisons, depending on their crime and their behavior in juvenile hall.
+Kids in juvenile hall aged out as soon as they were eighteen, and were released, as she would be, or transferred to the county’s adult jail or to one of the California prisons, depending on their crime and their behavior in juvenile hall.